+2020 "ACCIDENT" STATISTICS

-2019 "ACCIDENT" STATISTICS Accidental deaths are those deaths that are other than natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
-This category includes most motor vehicle collisions, falls, drowning, accidental drug overdoses, fire related deaths, etc. During 2019 there were 282 deaths certified as "Accident".
-The causes include: 115 overdoses; 85 traffic collisions; 48 falls; 11 drowning; 10 foreign body asphyxia (food/emesis); 4 infant overlay/positional asphyxia, 5 fire or burns and 4 other accidents.
+Accidental deaths are those deaths that are other than natural where there is no evidence of intent; i.e. an unintentional event or chain of events.
+This category includes most motor vehicle collisions, falls, drowning, accidental drug overdoses, fire related deaths, etc.

+During 2020 there were 342 deaths certified as "Accident".
+The causes include: 180 drug related deaths; 83 traffic collisions; 42 falls; 9 drownings; 4 foreign body asphyxia (food/emesis); 1 infant overlay, 5 positional asphyxia, 4 fire burns, 2 carbon monoxide inhalation not fire related, 4 hyperthermia, 3 via plane crash, 2 hypothermia, and one case of accidental firearm wound, blunt force and infection, respectively.

-2019 "Natural Death" Statistics In 2019, there were 1,874 deaths reported to our office that were determined to be "Natural" deaths.
-The deputies receiving these notifications either investigate in person and assume jurisdiction for determining cause and manner of death (285 of those cases) or determine that no further action is warranted.
-If no detailed, in-person investigation was required, the deputy contacted the physician of record and after discussing the circumstances of the death, the physician agreed to certify the decedent's cause and manner of death (567 cases) on the Death Certificate.
-Natural deaths reported by law to the office who were Hospice Care decedents totaled 1,004.
-There were 18 cases of natural fetal demise reported to the office.
-Generally, the deputies conduct a preliminary investigation to determine if further action is required.
-2019 "Undetermined Death" Statistics In 2019, the Charleston County Coroner's Office deemed fifteen deaths were of an "Undetermined" manner.
-While a great deal of effort has gone into compiling accurate statistics for this report, they are subject to change as "Causes" and "Manners" of death, dates, etc., may change should new or additional information become available
+2020 "Natural Death" Statistics

+In 2020, there were 2,082 deaths reported to our office that were determined to be "Natural" deaths.
+The deputies receiving these notifications either investigate in person and assume jurisdiction for determining cause and manner of death, or determine that no further action is warranted.
+If no detailed, in-person investigation was required, the Deputy Coroner contacted the physician of record and after discussing the circumstances of the death, the physician agreed to certify the decedent's cause and manner of death on the Death Certificate.

+Natural deaths reported to the office who were hospice care totaled 1,073.

+There were 13 cases of natural fetal demise reported to the office.
+Generally, the Deputies conduct a preliminary investigation to determine if further action is required.

+2020 "Undetermined Death" Statistics

+In 2020, the Charleston County Coroner's Office deemed thirteen deaths were of an "Undetermined" manner.

+While a great deal of effort has gone into compiling accurate statistics for this report, they are subject to change as "Cause" and "Manner" of death, dates, etc., may change, should new or additional information become available